 Peace, or Profits?

-This is a journey I started on my first day of college at Boise State University.
-One of my first classes was general business 101, and the professor started the class with this question: what is the purpose of a company?
+An important point on my path was the first day of college courses at Boise State University.
+In general business 101 the professor started the class with this question: what is the purpose of a company?

-The answer was as depressing as it was true: the legal purpose of a company is to increase shareholder wealth.
+The answer was as depressing to me as true: the legal purpose of a company is to increase shareholder wealth.
 No wonder all some companies care about is cutting costs and raising prices!
-I would later come to understand how supply and demand is inherently unfair, and masks the value of our resources.
+I would later come to understand how supply & demand are flawed concepts, masking the real value of our resources.
 Even to this day, when I see the many injustices in our economy, I remember that it was structured to increase individual wealth, not share it.

-But my journey gained passion and real purpose while I was working in after-school programs.
-There, we empowered kids with values, optimism, and opportunities to succeed.
-We showed that kids will shine when given a safe, supportive community; I believe we all do.
+But my journey gained passion and purpose while working at the Boys & Girls Clubs.
+There, we empowered youth with values, encouragement, and opportunities to succeed.
+We showed that young people will shine when given a safe, supportive community; I’ve come to see that we all do.

 I consider myself a philanthropist and a humanitarian, largely because of the rewards of working with kids.